AdobeDocs/marketo.en/help/sky/create-my-token-folders.md

 Here's how to sort your My Tokens into folders.

-1. In the My Tokens tab of your campaign folder or program, click the Create Folder icon in the top right.
+1. In the [!UICONTROL My Tokens] tab of your campaign folder or program, click the [!UICONTROL Create Folder] icon in the top right.

    ![Image One](/help/sky/assets/my-tokens/create-my-token-folders/create-my-token-folders-1.png)